 The view from a lunch spot we stopped at while driving from one campsite to another.
 It didn’t suck.

-During an 8 hour dance party (I kid you not.
-Eight hours) hosted by Ozat (in the camouflage t-shirt) and his family in their ger (pictured with all their furniture and stove removed), Shokhan, an eagle hunter and Ozat’s brother, took time out to show us his Kazakh du Soleil moves, inspiring others to start a climb-off.
+During an 8-hour dance party (I kid you not.
+Eight hours) hosted by Ozat (in the camouflage t-shirt) and his family in their ger (pictured with all their furniture and stove removed), Shohan, an eagle hunter and Ozat’s brother, took time out to show us his Kazakh du Soleil moves, inspiring others to start a climb-off.

-Shokhan, is one of the few (about 65) eagle hunters who still practices the tradition every winter.
+Shohan, is one of the few (about 65) eagle hunters who still practice the tradition every winter.
 There are many who wear the garb and hold eagles at festivals for tourists in more trafficked areas of Mongolia, but Shohan is the real deal.
 This image was one of many I took during a shot Tim set up.